zenonet/WebComposition/readme.md

 ## What is currently supported

 This framework and under heavy development and might significantly change in the future.
-Currently the following language features are implemented:
+Currently, the following language features are implemented:

 - Variables (automatically trigger recompositions on change)
 - if statements
+- for and while loops
 - Value system (currently, there are ints, bools and strings)
 - Composables
     - Row
     - Column
     - Button (with onclick event)
     - Text
-- Expression Parsing (mathematical expression support as you would expect it for a programming language)
+- Expression Parsing (mathematical and comparison expression support as you would expect it for a programming language)
+- Single line comments (//)